jameschapman19/cca_zoo/docs/joss/paper.md

 `scikit-learn` [@pedregosa2011scikit] contains standard implementations of both CCA and PLS for two-view data which plug into their mature API. `pyrcca` [@bilenko2016pyrcca] contains implementations of ridge regularised and kernelized two-view CCA.
-The embed module of `mvlearn` [@perry2020mvlearn] is perhaps the closest relative of `cca-zoo`, containing implementations of ridge regularised and kernelized multi-view CCA. `cca-zoo` builds on `mvlearn` by providing an additional range of regularised models and in particular sparsity inducing models which have found success in multiomics.
+The embed module of `mvlearn` [@perry2020mvlearn] is perhaps the closest relative of `cca-zoo`, containing implementations of ridge regularised and kernelized multi-view CCA. `cca-zoo` builds on the `mvlearn` API by providing an additional range of regularised models and in particular sparsity inducing models which have found success in multiomics.
 Building on the reference implementation in `mvlearn`, `cca-zoo` further provides a number of deep learning models with a modular design to enable users to supply their own choice of neural network architectures.